Generic name: Haloperidol Decanoate Injection [ ha-loe-PER-i-dole-DEK-a-NOE-ate ]

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using haloperidol decanoate injection while you are pregnant.

-- Taking haloperidol decanoate injection in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking haloperidol decanoate injection in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Haloperidol Decanoate Injection) best taken?

 Use haloperidol decanoate injection as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.